To meet the challenges of the coral crisis, the development of technologies enabling the scaling-up of coral restoration is a key aspect.

 One of the barriers for organizations to implement coral restoration programs that use coral breeding ('sexual coral restoration') was the need for land-based aquaculture facilities to culture the baby corals prior to their delivery to the respective restoration site.

 Often these facilities are too expensive to construct and operate, there is not a suitable space to build them, or both.
 This barrier significantly limits the areas where coral breeding methods can be utilized.
-To provide an alternative, SECORE has developed an ocean-based coral breeding pool (aka coral kindergarten) that allows for the culturing and settling of coral larvae (see also coral larvae settlement), without the need for a land-based culture facility.
+To provide an alternative, SECORE has developed an Coral Rearing In-Situ Basin (CRIB, aka coral kindergarten) that allows for the culturing and settling of coral larvae (see also coral larvae settlement), without the need for a land-based culture facility.

 Coral germ cell collecting devices